 - A conservation and stewardship program focused on land stewardship, water conservation, alternative agriculture, watershed improvement, and establishment of a local non-profit to hold and exercise acquired water rights and to support other purposes of the Program.

-From 2010-2012, the program acquired more than 34 cubic feet per second decree water rights, 3,100 acre feet of storage water rights, 5,800 acre feet of groundwater rights, and nearly 1,990 acres of land from willing sellers for approximately $24.6 million.
-We have initiated revegetation projects on almost 600 acres of land, and completed an initial donation of up to 800 acres to benefit the Nevada Department of Wildlife’s Mason Valley Wildlife Management Area, with an additional 800 acres in the process of being transferred.
-In addition, we have expended nearly $5.5 million through grants for research, conservation and stewardship, and water forbearance agreements with local landowners, businesses, public entities, and private organizations in the Walker River Basin.
+To date, the program has acquired more than 60 cubic feet per second decree water rights, 5,570 acre feet of storage water rights, 9,870 acre feet of groundwater rights, and over 6,300 acres of land from willing sellers for approximately $45.1 million.
+We have initiated revegetation projects on almost 600 acres of land, and completed a donation of approximately 1,600 acres to benefit the Nevada Department of Wildlife’s Mason Valley Wildlife Management Area.
+In addition, we have expended nearly $8.2 million through grants for research, conservation and stewardship, and water forbearance agreements with local landowners, businesses, public entities, and private organizations in the Walker River Basin.

 For more information, please visit our website at www.walkerbasin.org.